bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/overview.md

 ## Architecture

 FIDO2 can be broken down into two main components: WebAuthn and CTAP2.
-WebAuthn is a web standard that allows for the creation and use of passkeys through a well defined JavaScript interface, and CTAP2 is a protocol for communicating with external authenticators (or roaming authenticators), such as hardware security keys (e.g. YubiKeys).
+WebAuthn is a web standard that allows for the creation and use of passkeys through a well-defined JavaScript interface, and CTAP2 is a protocol for communicating with external authenticators (also know as roaming authenticators), such as hardware security keys (e.g. YubiKeys).

 The interaction between these two components can vary depending on the use case:

 - When using platform credentials, the interaction is always between the browser and the platform authenticator (i.e. the operating system) using native APIs.
 - When using roaming authenticators, the interaction can be either:
-  - Mediated by the platform
+  - Mediated by the platform, or
   - Directly between the browser and the authenticator using e.g. USB/HID or BLE protocols.

 ### Diagram